Marshall Fredericks: Career

+In 1955, Fredericks created the Wayne County seal, which is still used today and is also featured on the county's flag.
+He designed the seal while making the Spirit of Detroit statue, as a seal was part of the work and the county did not have a seal at the time.

+In 1957, Fredericks was elected into the National Academy of Design as an Associate member, and became a full Academician in 1961.

 Major works

 Cleveland War Memorial Fountain: Peace Arising from the Flames of War

 The Cleveland War Memorial Fountain: Peace Arising from the Flames of War, also known as the Fountain of Eternal Life was installed on The Mall in Downtown Cleveland to commemorate those who served in World War II.
 It bears the inscription, "IN HONORED MEMORY OF THOSE WHO GAVE THEIR LIVES FOR THEIR COUNTRY".
 The work was 20 years in the making and was dedicated on May 31, 1964.

 Four groups in Norwegian emerald pearl granite, each 4 by 12 ft, represent the religious aspirations from all over the globe that are the foundation for the soaring figure that represents eternal life.
 The figure was cast in Norway, where also the granite groups were carved.
 The globe under the figure was cast in Brooklyn, New York.
 The four groups represent the four "corners" of the Earth from which come the major religions, which in turn gave birth to the idea of eternal life, here represented by the human figure in the center of the sculpture.